Kindred

 The most relevant disciplines receive the deepest treatment.
 Less relevant disciplines are included only if they have something meaningful to contribute.
 Disciplines with nothing substantive to say are omitted.
 Silence from a discipline is more honest than a forced argument.

-Source Selection and Verification
+Source Selection and Grounding

 Sources are classified into three tiers: primary (original research, statutory text, official documents, data), secondary (quality journalism, expert analysis, scholarly syntheses), and tertiary (reference material, overviews).
 Primary sources are always preferred and presented first.